-The SAFC receives income from the State Government, including grant funding from the Department for Industry, Innovation and Science under a 3 year Memorandum of Administrative Arrangement.
+The SAFC receives income from the State Government, including grant funding from the Department for Industry, Innovation and Science and following the Machinery of Government change in October 2023, from the Department of the Premier and Cabinet under a 3 year Memorandum of Administrative Arrangement.
 This funding may be supplemented for specific projects during the year where the SAFC annual budget has been exhausted.
 The SAFC also generates income sourced from the private sector for long term office rentals, the hire of production and post sound facilities and from distributions from previous film investments.